bcit-ltc/helm-chart-app1/README.md

 # helm-chart-app1

-helm chart for app 1
+Helm chart for app 1.

+This could be modified to be a template for future charts.